mortalvombat/BlazorizedIndexedDb/README.md

 ## Examples

-To start using MagicIndexedDb, you need to create a `DbManager` instance for your specific database.
+To start using BlazorizedIndexedDb, you need to create a `DbManager` instance for your specific database.

 ```csharp
 private List<Person> allPeople { get; set; } = new List<Person>();